Inference From Visible Information And Background Knowledge: Extensions and special cases

-The natural extension of the notion of query implication for non-Boolean queries is to consider disclosure of information concerning membership of any visible tuple in the query output.
-E.g. $\PSB(Q, \calC, \bfS, \visinst)$ would hold if for some tuple $\bar t$ in the active domain of $\visinst$, $\bar t \in Q(\fullinst)$ for any instance $\fullinst$ of $\bfS$ satisfying the constraints and having visible part $\visinst$.
-Since the lower-bounds for Boolean problems are clearly inherited by the non-Boolean ones, we focus on whether the upper bounds carry over.
+We show that \emph{all of our results carry over to the non-Boolean case}.
+Since the lower-bounds for Boolean problems are clearly inherited by the non-Boolean ones, we focus on arguing that the upper bounds carry over.

-All the complexity upper bounds for the instance-level problem carry over straightforwardly using the simple approach of substituting in each potential output a tuple from $\visinst$ and utilizing the prior algorithms on the resulting Boolean queries.
-The complexity for each substitution preserves the upper bounds since they hold in the presence of constants, and the iteration over tuples can be absorbed in the complexity classes given in our upper bounds: for data complexity the iteration is polynomial, while for combined complexity the number of tuples can be exponential, but our bounds are at least exponential.
-Further, GFP-Datalog definability for negative implications also extends straightforwardly to the non-Boolean case: Theorem \ref{thm:enforce-adom-controllability} extends with the same statement and proof, while the argument in Theorem \ref{th:definability-active-domain-controllable} is easily extended to show that there is a GFP-Datalog program that returns the complement of $\NSB(Q, \calC, \bfS)$ within the active domain.
+All the complexity upper bounds for the instance-level problem carry over in a rather simple way.
+For example, given $\bfS$, $\calC$, $\visinst$ as usual, and given a non-Boolean query $Q$ and a visible tuple $\bar t$, the problem of deciding whether $\bar t$ appears in every potential output $Q(\fullinst)$, for any instance $\fullinst$ satisfying $\calC$ and having visible part $\visinst$, reduces to the problem $\PSB(Q_{\bar t}, \calC, \bfS, \visinst)$, where $Q_{\bar t}$ is the Boolean query obtained by substituting the $i$-th free variable of $Q$ with the $i$-th constant in $\bar t$, for all $i$'s.
+A similar reduction holds for negative implication.
+Thus the instance-level problem in the non-Boolean case reduces to a series of instance-level problems in the Boolean case, one for each choice of a tuple $\bar t$ over the active domain of $\visinst$.
+Our upper bounds can be applied to the latter problems, since they hold in the presence of constants in the query.
+Moreover, the iteration over the tuples $\bar t$ can be absorbed in the complexity classes of our upper bounds: for data complexity the iteration is polynomial, while for combined complexity the number of tuples can be exponential, but our bounds are at least exponential.
+Further, GFP-Datalog definability for negative implications also extends straightforwardly to the non-Boolean case: Theorem \ref{thm:almostadomcontrollable} extends with the same statement and proof, while the argument in Theorem \ref{th:definability-active-domain-controllable} is easily extended to show that there is a GFP-Datalog program that returns the complement of $\NSB(Q, \calC, \bfS)$ within the active domain.